NoelMatero/DemoSmartWatch/README.md

 ## Questions

-Send me an email for noelbenjaminmatero@gmail.com if you have any questions.
+Send me an email if you have any questions.

 ## License
 This project is shared under the **MIT License**.